49ers (group): The follow-up albums

 A remix album and the stand-alone single "Believe In Me" (which Mitchell co-wrote and sang) was released in 1991.
 Soon afterwards, Mitchell left the act and was replaced by Ann-Marie Smith.
+It is said that she was the 49th vocalist to audition.
 The second album, Playing With My Heart, was released in 1992.
 The album spawned five singles, "Move Your Feet", "Got to Be Free", "The Message", "Everything" and "Keep Your Love".

 Other singles

 The single "Rockin' My Body" reached number 31 on the UK Singles Chart.
 They released four more singles including "Lovin' You", "Baby I'm Yours", "I Got The Music (aka I Got It)" and "Let The Sunshine In".
 Following this, the act broke up in 1998.

 In 2010, 49ers briefly returned with a single for Italian label Ego Music, entitled "Je Cherche Apres Titine", which featured samples from Charlie Chaplin's comedy film "Modern Times" from 1936.

 In September 2012, Gianfranco Bortolotti revived Media Records under new name, Media Songs s.r.l.
 In 2013, 49ers released a song called "Shine on in love" with a singer Cheryl Porter.